-Our newly developed rechargeable SNM system, Axonics R20, is designed to last 20 or more years in the human body and is only 5cc in volume.
-R20 provides constant current stimulation and offers broad MRI access with

-1.5T and 3.0T scanners.
-R20 utilizes an easy-to-use, intuitive patient remote control and requires recharging for only one hour every 6 to 10 months, which is the longest interval between recharging among rechargeable SNM systems.
-The R20 replaces the previous rechargeable SNM system offered by Axonics that was the first to be marketed worldwide.
+Our newly developed fourth-generation rechargeable SNM system, Axonics R20, is only 5cc in volume and is designed to last 20 or more years in the human body.
+R20 provides constant current stimulation and offers broad MRI access with 1.5T and 3.0T scanners.
+R20 utilizes an easy-to-use, intuitive patient remote control and requires recharging for only one hour every 6 to 10 months, which is the longest interval between recharging among available rechargeable SNM systems.
+The R20 received FDA approval in January 2023 and replaces the previous rechargeable SNM system offered by Axonics that was the first to be marketed worldwide.